Richard E. Petty [Faculty]

 Pablo Briñol [Research Associate — Sponsor: Richard Petty]

-Pablo received his MA and PHD degrees from the Universidad Autónoma de Madrid where he currently serves as Associate Professor.
+Pablo received his MA and PHD degrees from the Universidad Autónoma de Madrid where he currently serves as Distinguished Professor of psychology.
 After a postdoc with Richard Petty, he continues as a regular visiting scholar at Ohio State.
 His primary research interest focuses on the study of the psychological mechanisms underlying attitudes and persuasion with an emphasis on metacognitive processes and measures of change.
 In 2017 he received the Kurt Lewin Medal from the European Association of Social Psychology as a leading mid-career researcher in social psychology.
 His research has appeared in the field’s top journals and includes more than 100 publications.

 Jaroth Lanzalotta [Graduate Student — Advisor: Richard Petty]